-The purpose of this policy is to guide the media in its access to and use of recording and communications technology within the courtroom and courthouse.
+The purpose of this policy is to guide the public in its access to and use of recording and communications technology within the courtroom and courthouse.

 A fundamental aspect of the administration of justice is the constitutionally enshrined principle of open justice.
-Fair and accurate reporting of court proceedings forms part of this principle.
-The media, as members of the public, ordinarily have access to all court hearings.
+The public ordinarily have access to all court hearings.

 However, this principle of openness is subject to certain exceptions.
-Restrictions upon the media's use of technology inside a courtroom or a courthouse may be justified:
+Restrictions upon the public's use of technology inside a courtroom or a courthouse may be justified:

-- a) To prevent improper interference with the court's processes and the administration of justice; - b) To protect legitimate privacy interests of a justice system participant; - c) To ensure that vulnerable witnesses are able to speak freely in a difficult courtroom environment; - d) To ensure public good order within the courthouse; - e) To ensure that the public and justice system participants have unimpeded access to the courtroom; - f) To prevent the compromise of important protections provided by law or by court order;

-- g) To protect a litigant's right to a fair trial; - h) To safeguard public morality.
+- To prevent improper interference with the court's processes and the administration of justice; - b) To protect legitimate privacy interests of a justice system participant; - c) To ensure that vulnerable witnesses are able to speak freely in a difficult courtroom environment; - d) To ensure public good order within the courthouse; - e) To ensure that the public and justice system participants have unimpeded access to the courtroom; - f) To prevent the compromise of important protections provided by law or by court order; - g) To protect a litigant's right to a fair trial; - h) To safeguard public morality.